tbrowder/FontFactory-TT/README.md

 ### Preparation

-Before installing this module, you should add any additional desired fonts such as those available as packages for your system (for example, the DejaVu fonts are available in Debian package `fonts-dejavu`).
-No fonts are available with this module when it is installed, but its Github repository includes one in the `/t/fonts` directory.
+This module requires certain font packages which are installed if needed during the `zef` installation.
+On Debian systems they are:

+  * fonts-freefont-otf

+  * fonts-urw-base35

+  * fonts-texgyre

+  * fntsample

-To get a look at how your fonts appear when printed, install the program `fntsample` (Debian package name is the same) and use it with a desired font file name to get a detailed sample on an output PDF file.
+To get a look at how your fonts appear when printed, use the program `fntsample` with a desired font file name to get a detailed sample on an output PDF file.
 See [https://fntsample.sourceforge.net](https://fntsample.sourceforge.net) for details.

 ### Install with `zef`

-When you are satisfied with your font collection, proceed with `zef install FontFactory`.
+The installation build also includes a font that can be used to create checks.

 Font licenses
 -------------